 The quality of your results may be compromised if you fail to return for any scheduled post-op visits, or follow the pre- and post-operative instructions and breast augmentation recovery tips provided to you.

-Don’t hesitate to report any unusual or concerning changes while healing after breast augmentation.
+Don’t hesitate to report any unusual or concerning changes while healing.
 If you are unable to contact your plastic surgeon and you have an urgent post-operative concern, contact the plastic surgeon on call through the hospital paging system, or, proceed to your local emergency department.

 Implants do not cause cancer but may obscure its detection.
 Mammograms should be performed at a facility familiar with the special techniques needed for implants.
 You will need to let your mammogram technician know about your augmentation during future check-ups.
 Though the implants won’t interfere with your mammograms, it’s important to inform your technician so he or she can use a special technique that provides accurate readings.